limabravoecho-collab/enquerant/README.md

 The brief generator is part of a proprietary bridge between EQ and my own AI/LLM system, and is not included here.
-The engine, the ontology and the miners are — building your own bridge is straightforward, and any capable AI tool will help you do it.
+The engine, the ontology and the miners are — building your own bridge is straightforward, and any capable programmer or AI tool will help you do it.

 ---